hsma-programme/.github/profile/README.md

 Our [geographic visualisation and optimization book](https://hsma-programme.github.io/hsma6_geographic_optimisation_and_visualisation_book/) is in its early stages of development as well - it covers plotting in QGIS and Python, as well as facility location problems, but check back in late 2024 for chapters on multiobjective optimization algorithms and geospatial statistics and outlier detection.

+You can also check out our [collection of example notebooks on the topic of machine learning](https://hsma-programme.github.io/h6_module4_notebooks/).

 ### HSMA Projects

 HSMA is all about upskilling people to be able to undertake their own applied data science and operational modelling projects - below are just a handful of the projects our fabulous HSMAs have produced over the years!